AmandaLesnik/WebbCouture/README.md

 ## Frameworks, Libraries & Programs Used
 ### Google Fonts:
-- was used to import the 'Lato' 'Georgia' and 'Oswald' fonts into the style.css file which are used on all pages of the project.
+- was used to import the 'Lato' and 'Oswald' fonts into the style.css file which are used on all pages of the project.
 ### Font Awesome:
 - was used to add icons for aesthetic and UX purposes.
 ### Git: